 Have you ever been on a diet?
 While two-thirds of Americans say they are on a diet at any given time to improve their health, very few are actually getting leaner.
-More than 90% of all diets fail.
-And 75% result in weight gain beyond the original amount lost*.
-If anything had this failure rate in business, we’d immediately stop doing it.
+More than 90 percent of all diets fail.
+And 75 percent result in weight gain beyond the original amount lost*.
+If anything had this failure rate in business, we would immediately stop doing it.

-For nearly every company that’s adopted Kanban, there’s growing misery for product management first and engineering soon after.
-Consider this an early warning that if you have adopted Kanban you might be starving your teams and you better nourish them before they leave and get healthy elsewhere.
+For nearly every company that has adopted Kanban, there is growing misery for product management first and engineering soon after.
+Consider this an early warning that if you have adopted Kanban you might be starving your teams, and you better nourish them before they leave and get healthy elsewhere.

 - Peer pressure

 - We are more focused on how we look than our long-term health

 - We feel out of control

 If you have adopted Kanban for software development, you have probably also done so for nearly identical reasons.
 But I do not blame you, for there is no doubt that you have done it with good intent and a desire to thrill your engineers and deliver product faster.